ESCOMP/CTSM/doc/source/tech_note/Ecosystem/CLM50_Tech_Note_Ecosystem.rst

 Note that the biogeophysical processes related to soil and snow require PFT level properties to be aggregated to the column level.
-For example, the net heat flux into the ground is required as a boundary condition for the solution of snow/soil temperatures (Chapter 6).
+For example, the net heat flux into the ground is required as a boundary condition for the solution of snow/soil temperatures (Chapter :numref:`rst_Soil and Snow Temperatures`).
 This column level property must be determined by aggregating the net heat flux from all PFTs sharing the column.
 This is generally accomplished in the model by computing a weighted sum of the desired quantity over all PFTs whose